Incendo/cloud-spring/README.md

 Spring Shell uses "options" (what Cloud would call flags) for input, which Cloud does not do.
 We therefore map all arguments to an array of strings, which means that we get access to (nearly) all Cloud features.
-The downside of this approach is that we unfortunately cannot support command completions at the moment.

 The example module contains a Spring Boot application with a couple of commands.